 The Mung Dal and rice are dry roasted, imparting a lovely warm aroma and taste to the khichdi

 A satvic dish, this is often made for Bengali festival to Goddess Durga.
-If done on any other day it is just a Kitchari made with Roasted Moong dal.
-But the same Kithari when mixed with devotion, faith, respect and the fragrance of incense and cooked for Ma Durga or Ma Saraswati, is lifted to the sublime and called Bhog Khichuri.
+If done on any other day it is just a Kitchari made with Roasted Mung dal.
+But the same Kitchari when made with a mixture of devotion, faith, respect and the fragrance of incense, and cooked for Ma Durga or Ma Saraswati, is lifted to the sublime and called Bhog Khichuri.

 A Bengali Spice Laden Khicheri